-A common fear for people returning to their same job/company following a diagnosis or treatment is that they will be viewed as the “cancer girl” or “cancer boy” in the office forever and that that will hold them back.
+A common fear for those returning to their same job/company following a diagnosis or treatment is that they will be viewed as the “cancer person” in the office forever and that that will hold them back.

 - Will your office always see you as a person with cancer?

 - How do you get your workplace to see you as the professional you are, rather than as someone who has/had cancer?

 - Is there a nice way to say “Please stop bringing it up”?

 While it’s true that people may assume you can’t do your job in the same capacity as you could before treatment, as you focus on proving the naysayers wrong, it is also important not to overwork yourself.
 Keep in mind that it’s your personal decision what to discuss and share at work.

-Swiveling the discussion back to a place where you feel comfortable can be empowering and helps to reset the view your colleagues have of you.
+Swiveling the discussion back to a place where you feel comfortable can be empowering for you and helps to reset the view your colleagues have of you.
 This is one great way to set boundaries in the workplace and distinguishing between what you're comfortable in terms of information shared about your personal and work life.
 It’s also important to remember that it may take time to recast yourself in the eyes of your workplace.
 Try not to get frustrated; instead, keep in mind that the more you focus on work, the more everyone else will follow your lead.